Mono2202/Trivia/README.md

 The project includes the server, programmed in C++, and the client, programmed in C#.

+(Due to an error with GitLab, the full list of commits and branches can be found @https://gitlab.com/Mono_Ido_Advanced_Programming_2021/taki)

 ## Technologies

 The back-end (server) is created with: